raynerdacruz/final-year-project/README.md

-> [!Info] **Note:**
+**Note:**
-> [!Info] - This project was built using Python 3.8, so to be on the safe side it would be best to have this version of Python installed or anything above Python 3.8.
+- This project was built using Python 3.8, so to be on the safe side it would be best to have this version of Python installed or anything above Python 3.8.
-> [!Info] - If you have only one version of python installed then you can use the prefix "python" instead of "py -3" for the commands below, however using the latter should do no harm.
+- If you have only one version of python installed then you can use the prefix "python" instead of "py -3" for the commands below, however using the latter should do no harm.
-> [!Info] - After you've entered the virtual environment all commands start with the prefix "python" instead of "py -3", as the virutal environment only has one version of Python available.
+- After you've entered the virtual environment all commands start with the prefix "python" instead of "py -3", as the virutal environment only has one version of Python available.

 ---